Dantara/DE_Assignment/README.md

 # Differential Equations practicum
-Writen on ES6 and buit with webpack.
+Writen on ES6 and built with webpack.

 ### Runnig
 To run the app, you need to open this file: